vyadh/nutest/README.md

 run-tests --match-tests parse<tab>
 ```

-While test discovery is done concurrently and quick even with many test files, you can specify `--match-suites <pattern>` before `--match-tests` to greatly reduce the amount of work nu-test needs to do to find the tests you want to run.
+While test discovery is done concurrently and quick even with many test files, you can specify `--match-suites <pattern>` before `--match-tests` to greatly reduce the amount of work nutest needs to do to find the tests you want to run.

 ### Results Output